 What is SEO?

-Search engine optimization (SEO) is in simple terms a process using keyword research to attract people to your website or blog through Google search results.
+Search engine optimization (SEO) is in simple terms a process using words and phrases to attract people to your website or blog through Google organic search results.

-To continue with the ebook example, it means that you want your blog posts about your book to be indexed by Google or Bing for the keywords “witches and warlocks.”
+To continue with the ebook example, it means that you want your blog posts about your book to be indexed by Google or Bing for your keywords “witches and warlocks.”

 Then you have someone with real intent coming to look at your book.

-There are unlimited SEO strategies, but the central goal is always to get search engines to index your keywords so that people with genuine interest and intent will visit your site.
+There are unlimited SEO strategies.
+But the central goal is always to get search engines to index your keywords so that people with genuine interest and intent will visit your site.
 You can say that these are your target audience.

 In the end, SEO is all about making money from your site.